gnif/LookingGlass/doc/input.rst

 -------------

 Advanced users may list Linux evdev devices in ``input:evdev``.
-They become active whenever Looking Glass grabs the keyboard, including capture mode and automatic keyboard capture.
-The client user must be allowed to read those devices.
-Keep ``input:evdevExclusive=yes`` unless duplicate input from the window system is specifically required.
+They become active when Looking Glass captures their keyboard or relative-pointer role.
+Automatic capture takes keyboard-only devices without taking mouse input from the window system, while full capture takes both roles.
+Guest keyboard lock LEDs are mirrored while a writable keyboard is captured.
+The client user must be allowed to read the configured devices and write them for LED mirroring.
+Keep ``input:evdevExclusive=yes`` unless input from other window-system devices is also required.